 At this stage, all the identified risks are analysed for the likelihood of occurring.
 A mixture of qualitative and quantitative techniques are employed to reach a decision on the risk treatment methods.
 In the case of cryptographic modules (HSMs), the inherent risk brought about by the HSM devices is the complexity of the technologies involved.
 The more complex configurations get, the higher the risk of human error.
 Which can render the secrecy of the master keys susceptible to attack.
 In a Certificate Authority setup, the HSM devices will be hidden behind a series of firewalls in different network security zones and traffic reaching the devices will have to pass a series of checks and rules.
 The result of mathematical calculations - to estimate the annual rate of occurrence, exposure factor and annualised loss expectancy - can give insight to decisions on acquiring an HSM and which set up to use.

 IT governance is an integral part of the business, which seeks to create a linkage between the overall business goals and IT related goals and to keep them in sync, so that IT supports the ultimate organisational vision and goals.
 Most, if not all, organisations seek to gain benefit from IT related investments and gain competitive edge by driving costs down and increasing profits.
-In the banking industry, the need for privacy has seen costs rise due to the requirements by governments and regulatory institutions to safeguard personally identifiable data.

 If an organisation is considering investing in a cloud HSM, they must analyse the risk of the HSM being compromised due to known vulnerabilities in the physical devices that they use.
 For example, a specific HSM used by Amazon for its AWS-cloudHSM once had a vulnerability that allowed the extraction of secret keys.
 This has since been patched, but the point is this information is crucial for risk analysis which can aid in security designs for the cloud clients .